Cymru Older People’s Alliance – Summary Constitution

 There must be an annual general meeting (AGM) of the voting members of the Charity.
 The AGMs must be held at intervals of not more than 15 months.
 The AGM must receive the annual statement of accounts (duly audited or examined where applicable) and the trustees’ written annual report, and must elect trustees as required.

 The charity trustees shall manage the affairs of COPA and may for that purpose exercise all the powers of COPA.

 The maximum number of charity trustees is 12.
 The charity trustees may not appoint any charity trustee if as a result the number of charity trustees would exceed the maximum.

 (1) Elected Trustees

-(iv) The region may at any time decide to appoint a new charity trustee where a vacancy has arisen.
-A person so appointed will stand for election by the voting members at the next AGM.
+(iv) The region may at any time decide to nominate for appointment a new charity trustee where a vacancy has arisen.

 (2) Nominated (Co-opted) Trustees

-(ii) Such appointment will be made at a formal meeting of the Board
+(ii) Such appointments will be made at a formal meeting of the Board

 Reappointment of charity trustees